jcode5577/jcode5577/README.md

 # 💫About Me :
 🔭 I’m currently working on my github page :https://github.com/jcode5577

-🌱 I’m currently learning : in depth REACT
+🌱 I’m currently learning : in depth React

-  👯 I’m looking to collaborate on my webpage
+  👯 I’m looking to collaborate with a good team and further my knowledge of Web Development.

-  🤔 I’m Not looking for help

-  💬 Ask me about for any help
+  💬 I am free to answer any questions in regards to my work and passion of coding

   📫 How to reach me:
-  Mail me at "www.john.hamilton@gmail.com" or scroll to bottom of the page and find Contact ME
+  Mail me at "www.john.hamilton@gmail.com" or scroll to bottom of the page and find Socials Section